nazarewk/10c-blog1/README.md

     postCreate: function postCreate() {
       // We have to manually create child widgets, then destroy them later

-      // It could be located at buildRendering(), but i prefer to build widgets
+      // It could be located at buildRendering(), but I prefer to build widgets
       // in postCreate()
       this.inherited(arguments);
       var that = this;